ilbers/isar/RECIPE-API-CHANGELOG.md

 A new class called `opensbi` has been introduced that shall help writing shorter recipes for custom OpenSBI builds.
-Usage examples can be found in `meta-isar/recipes/bsp/opensbi`.
+Usage examples can be found in `meta-isar/recipes/bsp/opensbi`. root file modifications) are required.

+### Populate systemd units based on presets during image postprocessing

+By default population of the presets is automatically done by systemd on first-boot.

+There were several issues with that:

+1. The rootfs we get as a build artifact does not reflect the actual system running in the field.

+2. For setups without writeable /etc this fails.
+With that addition it happens already at build time.

+**Note**: Additional services are enabled only.
+Services already enabled during the package installation won't be changed.

+Opt-out: `ROOTFS_FEATURES:remove = "populate-systemd-preset"`